mckinnon/simple-mastodon-verification/readme.txt

 License: GPL-2.0+
 License URI: http://www.gnu.org/licenses/gpl-2.0.txt

-Provides a General Settings menu option to define a rel=\"me\" in metatags for the whole site and also individual contributors.
+Provides a General Settings menu option to define a fediverse:creator in metatags for the whole site and also individual contributors.

 == Description ==
-Provides a General Settings menu option to define a rel=\"me\" in metatags for the whole site and also individual contributors.
+Provides a General Settings menu option to define a fediverse:creator in metatags for the whole site and also individual contributors.

-= Admin verification =
+= Admin fediverse:creator =
-The plugin will add a field at the bottom of the *General Settings* page (Admin Dashboard > Settings>General Settings), labelled "Verify Mastodon URL".
-The field should accept any valid mastodon user URL up to three sub-domains deep. i.e. https://mastodon.social/@user to https://my.mastodon.del.icio.us/@user The plugin does *not* accept Mastodon addresses (@user@domain.tld)
+The plugin will add a field at the bottom of the *General Settings* page (Admin Dashboard > Settings>General Settings), labelled "Site fediverse:creator".
+The field should accept any valid mastodon username up to three sub-domains deep. i.e `user@mastodon.social` to `user@my.mastodon.del.icio.us` The plugin does *not* accept Mastodon addresses (https://domain.tld/user)

-When a valid URL has been saved, a tag containing a rel="me" link pointing to the Mastodon user profile will be added near the top of the site's metadata (between <head> elements).
-If a link to the Wordpress instance is added as one of that user's profile metadata, the Mastodon instance will validate the ownership of the URL and add a green "verified" banner to the URL.
-As of v.2.0.0, the plugin will add a corresponding `fediverse:creator` meta tag.
+When a valid username has been saved, a `name="fediverse:creator"` meta tag for that username will be added to the site's metadata (between `<head>` elements).
+When a link to the Wordpress instance is posted to Mastodon, the Mastodon (should) include the username in the link profile.

-= Author verification =
+= Author fediverse:creator =
-If an Administrator enables the "Verify Authors' profiles" option on the *General Settings* page (Admin Dashboard > Settings>General Settings), a field labelled "Mastodon URL" will be added to users' profile pages (under "contact info").
+If an Administrator turns on the "Enable Authors' fediverse:creator" option on the *General Settings* page (Admin Dashboard > Settings>General Settings), a field labelled "fediverse:creator" will be added to users' profile pages (under "contact info").

-When a valid URL has been saved, a tag containing a rel="me" link will be added to the metadata (between <head> elements) on the Author's archive page *only*.
-If a link to the Wordpress Author archive is added as one of that's user's profile metadata, the Mastodon instance will validate the ownership of the URL and add a green "verified" banner to the URL.
-As of v.2.0.0, the plugin will add a corresponding `fediverse:creator` meta tag.
+When a valid URL has been saved, a tag containing a `name="fediverse:creator"` meta tag will be added to the metadata (between `<head>` elements) of every pose authored by that Author.
+When a link to the Wordpress instance is posted to Mastodon, the Mastodon (should) include the username in the link profile.

 = Plugin Development =
-*Simple Mastodon Verification* development is managed on GitHub, with official releases published on WordPress.org.
-The GitHub repo can be found at https://github.com/mckinnon/simple-mastodon-verification.
+*Simple fediverse:creator* development is managed on GitHub, with official releases published on WordPress.org.
+The GitHub repo can be found at https://github.com/mckinnon/simple-fediverse-creator.

 == Installation ==
 Install the plugin from the Wordpress store and enable in the Plugin menu.
 Configure on the General Settings page, then on User profile pages.